 From its headwaters at Horton Lake, not far from Great Bear, this river cuts 600 kilometres through stunted spruce forest and Barrenland tundra to Franklin Bay, on the Arctic coast near Paulatuk.
 En route it passes through the eerie Smoking Hills and challenging limestone canyons.
 Canoeists can enjoy guided trips on the Upper Horton, the more challenging Lower Horton, or both.
 Access is by charter from Inuvik.

-The Keele River offers a Canadian Tourism Commission Signature Experience, an alpine river suitable for all levels of canoeists.
+The Keele River offers a Destination Canada Signature Experience, an alpine river suitable for all levels of canoeists.
 It flows 360 kilometres from the mouth of the Natla River, winding through past the mountains, hotsprings and wildlife of Nááts'ihch'oh National Park Reserve, finally pouring into the Mackenzie south of Tulita.
 Guided trips are offered on the Keele with access by air from Norman Wells.

 The Mackenzie's biggest tributary flows lazily through Wood Buffalo National Park – then explodes into the Slave River Rapids, a tumult of waterfalls, whirlpools and house-high waves.
 The nearby town of Fort Smith was founded as the put-in after the long portage around the rapids; nowawadys, worldclass kayakers use this maelstrom as their playground.
 Below Fort Smith, the river travels another 290 placid, forest-shrouded kilometres to Fort Resolution on Great Slave Lake.

-At least once in your life, see the Nahanni – a liquid jewel, surging through an empire of peaks.
-Take a floatplane tour, complete with a walk at Virginia Falls, perhaps the Earth's most cataclysmic wilderness waterfall.
-Better yet, travel the Nahanni by canoe, visiting features (like the Tufa Mounds, the Rock Gardens, and Kraus Hotspring) that are almost as famous as the river itself.
+Nahanni – a liquid jewel, surging through an empire of peaks.
+Many will take a floatplane tour, complete with a walk at Virginia Falls, perhaps the Earth's most cataclysmic wilderness waterfall.
+But those who travel the Nahanni by canoe are rewarded with visits to the Tufa Mounds, the Rock Gardens, and Kraus Hotspring, which are almost as famous as the river itself.
 Access is by air from Fort Simpson; paddlers normally take out at Nahanni Butte or Blackstone Landing.

 Disgorging into Great Slave Lake not far from the capital city, the Yellowknife River offers a combination of reedy, spruce-lined flatwater (rich habitat for beavers, muskrats and quacking waterfowl) and fast current gushing through rocky channels.
 Shorter trips can be had by launching along the Ingraham Trail, or, for an expedition, charter by air to Greenstocking Lake and paddle the 260 kilometres back to Yellowknife.